Placement and WIL: policy and regulatory requirements

 Clink on this link to see how Western references WIL, or work integrated learning.

-The Universities Australia and NPILF document also note other types of work integrated learning activities, which you may describe your learning activities for students as:
+Universities Australia note other types of work integrated learning activities, which you may describe your learning activities for students as:

-Simulation/virtual – where a student experiences all of the attributes of a placement or workplace task in a provider setting
+- Simulations - where a student experiences all of the attributes of a placement or workplace tasks in a provider setting.

 What if the activity is not credit bearing or being assessed?

-For extra-curricular activities (nor required in a program of study or subject), please seek information from Careers.
+For extra-curricular activities (not required in a program of study or subject), please seek information from Careers.